Created May 2015; Revised December 2015

 4.4 Selection and Acquisition

-The JMU Libraries Collection Development Policy and the JMU Special Collections Collection Development Policy set forth the priorities and criteria for acquiring content, both in digital and non-digital formats.
+The JMU Libraries, Special Collections and Scholarly Commons collection development policies set forth the priorities and criteria for acquiring content, both in digital and non-digital formats.
 The JMU Libraries’ digital assets are subject to these same overarching criteria for selection, curation, management, and preservation as other collection resources.

 4.5 Access and Use